Do Your SWOT Analysis

 - Some simply ask for supporting documentation

-If the format isn’t clear, ask in advance.
-When in doubt, prepare a PowerPoint deck as your safety net, it shows professionalism and ensures you’re ready for any format.
+If the format isn't clear, ask in advance.
+When in doubt, prepare a PowerPoint presentation as your safety net.
+It demonstrates professionalism and ensures you're ready for any format.

 Jason recommends spending at least two hours in the store and surrounding area: